-(3) Contractual obligations above do not include funding obligations to non-wholly owned development projects as well as unfunded mezzanine loan and preferred equity investment commitments due to the uncertainty of the timing and amounts of certain of these obligations.
+(3) Contractual obligations above do not include funding obligations to non-wholly owned development projects as well as unfunded real estate financing investment commitments due to the uncertainty of the timing and amounts of certain of these obligations.
 Refer to "Item 1.
 Business" for information about our development projects, mezzanine loans and preferred equity investments.